Chest x-ray abnormalities

 Obscured heart contours

-An obscured heart border may be due to disease of the adjacent lung.
-Just as right middle lobe consolidation obscures the right heart border (right atrial edge), so consolidation of the lingula (an anterior segment of the left upper lobe) leads to an obscured left heart border (left ventricular edge).
+The heart contours may be obscured due to disease of the adjacent lung.
+Just as right middle lobe consolidation can obscure the right heart border (right atrial edge), so consolidation of the lingula (an anterior segment of the left upper lobe) can obscure the left heart border (left ventricular edge).

 Consolidation of the lingula